Complaint and Grievance Procedure Overview

 A written complaint is defined as any written correspondence, including emails, but does not include concerns received verbally.

 - The informal process for written student complaint is a direct review and resolution by the College representative with the best knowledge of the situation.
-Students are encouraged to resolve their academic concerns directly with their faculty member, their administrative concerns with the Office of the Associate Provost/Dean on their respective campus, student services related concerns with the Student Life Coordinator or Director, Campus Admissions and Records, and financial aid concerns with the financial aid office.
+Students are encouraged to resolve their academic concerns directly with their faculty member, their administrative concerns with the Associate Dean, STEM and Business; student services related concerns with the Associate Dean of Student Life; and Campus Admissions and Records, and financial aid concerns with the Financial Aid Office.

 - Concerns related to potential discrimination or equity are first addressed by the equity officer.
 Procedure 200 addresses equity and discrimination concerns.